featured image

 Government and defense organizations produce technical documents under strict formatting mandates.
 Every acronym must be defined on first use.
 Security classification banners must appear in every header and footer.
 Body text must be 12-point Arial — no exceptions.
 Tables must be 10-point Arial.
 An acronym defined once must never be fully spelled out again.

-Enforcing these rules manually means a senior analyst opens a 60-page Word document and reads every paragraph, checking each acronym against a master spreadsheet, verifying font properties run by run, and flagging deviations with colored highlights.
-This process takes hours per document and is still error-prone — human reviewers miss things, especially on page 47 of a 60-page report.
+Enforcing these rules manually means a senior analyst opens a 60-page Word document and reads every paragraph, checking each acronym against a master spreadsheet, verifying font properties run by run, flagging deviations with colored highlights.
+This takes hours per document and is still error-prone — human reviewers miss things, especially on page 47 of a 60-page report.

-We will walk through the acronym_sweep() method in STORM DAT’s WordAnalyzer class — a single function that ingests a Word document and an acronym reference list, then produces a fully annotated document with color-coded highlights and a structured findings report.
+We’ll walk through the acronym_sweep() method in STORM DAT’s WordAnalyzer class — a single function that ingests a Word document and an acronym reference list, then produces a fully annotated document with color-coded highlights and a structured findings report.
 The engine uses regex pattern matching with word boundaries, a dictionary-based state machine to track acronym lifecycle, and a multi-pass architecture that handles paragraphs, tables, headers, and footers in distinct phases.

-Knowledge Base
+Knowledge required:

 • Regex fundamentals: character classes, word boundaries (\b), re.finditer() vs re.search()